fujitake/vantiq-related/vantiq-platform-operations/docs/eng/deploy_yaml_config.md

 ```

 ## Version specification of components
-Use to specify a different version for a particular component in the standard configuration packaged as `vantiq_system_release`.
+Use to specify a different version for a particular component other than the standard configuration packaged as `vantiq_system_release`.

 #### keycloak